obogo/ux-angularjs-datagrid/README.md

 		};
 	})

+##Why use iScroll##
+I had my own version of a scroller.
+However, datagrid is not a scrolling solution, it is a long list rendering solution.
+Scrolling can be done with any javascript scrolling solution.
+IScroll is a popular scroller so I used it to leverage the reuse of other libraries with the addition of addons to make them compatible.

 ## No JQuery ##
 AngularJS Datagrid doesn't have any JQuery dependencies.
 This helps to keep your application light weight.